Well-posedness of minimal dRGT massive gravity: Well-posedness near Minkowski spacetime

 \section{Well-posedness near Minkowski spacetime}

 Above we have shown that the zero eigenvectors of Minkowski remain zero eigenvectors on a generic background.
 Six pairs of eigenmodes -- the `wavemode' eigenmodes -- remain degenerate on a generic background and their eigenvalues are controlled by the inverse metric.
 Also in the special case of interest that $\tilde{e}_{ij} = e_{ij}$ in the background, two pairs of eigenvalues remain degenerate and are controlled only by the background vierbein and the value of $\lambda$.
-We now argue that in a generic neighbourhood of Minkowski, these are the \emph{only} degenerate eigenvectors, with all others being non-degenerate and having real eigenvalue.
+We now argue that in a generic neighbourhood of Minkowski, at a generic point and for a generic wavevector direction $\hat{k}_i$, these are the \emph{only} degenerate eigenvectors, with all others being non-degenerate and having real eigenvalue.
+However as we will discuss, this argument fails at a generic point for a set of measure zero wavevector directions.
+It may also fail at special points.

 The essence of the argument is to consider the eigenvalues for a small perturbation about Minkowski spacetime and show that the degenerate eigenvalues split apart, leaving only the degeneracies we have shown generically exist, and do so in a manner that they must remain real -- recall eigenvalues can only become complex in conjugate pairs, so it is sufficient to show that as we perturb, the non-degenerate eigenvalues attain unequal real parts.
 Recall also that eigenvectors must exist for non-degenerate eigenvalues -- it is only in the case of degenerate eigenvalues that they can fail to exist, as now the associated Jordan blocks may have off-diagonal elements, whereas for a single non-degenerate eigenvalue the Jordan block is only one-by-one.

 It is relatively straightforward to compute the perturbation to the eigenvalues as we perturb the background from Minkowski.
 By construction, the variables of our first order system have been chosen to preserve the harmonic Einstein equation's spatial rotational invariance, and further here we will consider a general background, so we may restrict attention to the derivatives in the $x$-direction (so $\hat{k}_i = (1,0,0)$) without loss of generality, and hence focus our attention on $\mat{M}_x$.